.

 Mary Curtis, Oralia Dominguez, Umberto Borso, Ettore Bastianini, Norman Scott, Enzo Feliciati (on label and box wrongly spelled as Felicitati), and Uberto Scaglioni.
 Franco Capuana conducting Orchestra and Chorus of the 'Teatro la Fenice'.
 Released in 1955.

-Steve Slezak who maintains The Collector's Vault and did a program on the Remington "Aida", was researching information and found that Umberto Borso added Radamesto his repetoire on Feb.
+Steve Slezak who maintains The Collector's Vault and did a program on the Remington "Aida", was researching information on this recording.
+He found that Umberto Borso added the role of Radamesto to his repetoire on Feb.
 25, 1954.
-So, the Remington recording was probably done before his actual stage assumption of the role.
+This means that the Remington recording was probably made before his actual stage assumption of the role.

 This is in accordance with the mention in Billboard magazine of July 1953 were it says that Laszlo Halasz was in Venice to make opera recordings for Remington.
 So the recording was made in the summer of that year.